ISU-MolPhyl/EEOB563/computer_labs/lab3/README.md

 ## Lab 3 - Distance analysis with PAUP, PHYLIP, and FastME

-This lab teaches about/reviews three important systems that we'll be using through the semester.
+In this lab we will learn about three phylogenetic programs that can be used for distance analysis

 ## Prerequisites: